codingteam/Hyperspace/README.md

 # Testing

-1. `lein midje` will run unit tests.
-2. `lein test` will run the integration tests.
+`lein midje` will run all the tests.

 # Protocol